nanson/yii2-postgis/README.md

 ## GeometryBehavior

-Converts coordinates array to SQL expression for saving in postgis binary format befor insert/update and from postgis binary to array after find.
+Converts coordinates array to SQL expression for saving in postgis binary format before insert/update and from postgis binary to array after find.

 ```php
 <?php